-9. Briefly describe how the NCWorks Career Center serve persons with disabilities.
+8. Briefly describe how the NCWorks Career Center serves persons with disabilities.

 Persons with disabilities are afforded all of the services available in the center.
 In addition, if appropriate, they may be referred to one of our partner agencies (such as Vocational Rehabilitation) for more intensive assistance.
 The Centers are physically accessible according to the requirements for compliance with the Americans with Disabilities Act.
 They have been reviewed by Mose Dorsey, WIOA EEO Officer with DWS.
 Additionally, the CRC computers have the capability to magnify the screen through the settings.
-A CapTel phone is available for use in the Oxford Center.
-This device captions and displays everything a person says on the phone into text.
+A tele-type phone system is available for use at the Center.
+This device relays the message through a third party to help facilitate the conversation.
 A quieter space is also available for use for individuals with low or limited hearing.

-10. Briefly describe the integrated service delivery strategy for serving employers and how the Local Area WDB staff and staff within the NCWorks Career Center coordinate outreach strategies and services to maximize resources and prevent duplicative services.
+9. Briefly describe the integrated service delivery strategy for serving employers and how the Local Area WDB staff and staff within the NCWorks Career Center coordinate outreach strategies and services to maximize resources and prevent duplicative services.